 The delivery of safe, clean, high-quality drinking water is central to what we do.
 It underpins the public health of our region and is a fundamental expectation of customers.

-The Drinking Water Inspectorate (DWI) measures performance at our treatment works, where we have delivered an excellent performance, with just three coliform failures compared to eight in 2016.
-The same is true of our storage reservoirs, which store treated water at points around the network and where we achieved 99.99% compliance this year.
+The Drinking Water Inspectorate (DWI) measures performance at our treatment works, where we have delivered an excellent performance, with just four coliform failures.
+The same is true of our storage reservoirs, which store treated water at points around the network and where we achieved 99.99% compliance in 2017/18.
 Both these results are due to a successful programme of work to improve the inspection process of treated water tanks and storage reservoirs.
 As a result, we were among the highest performing water and sewerage companies in the industry for the DWI measures of Disinfection Control and Reservoir Integrity.